yuexing/realblog/engineering/ios-push.md

 ##### From ios8:

-When clicking the remote notification to start the app, the notification is wrapped in the 'UIApplicationLaunchOptionsRemoteNotificationKey' of 'launchOptions' passed from launchApp:withLaunchOptions:, and 'didReceiveRemoteNotification' is also called.
+The user has to click the remote notification to start the app.
+Upon starting, the 'launchApp:withLaunchOptions:' is called with the notification wrapped in 'launchOptions'.
+Moreover, the 'didReceiveRemoteNotification' is also called.

 ##### Before ios8:

-When app is started due to push, the 'launchApp:withLaunchOptions:' is called without the notification.
-Followed by 'didReceiveRemoteNotification'.
+Same except for that: the 'launchApp:withLaunchOptions:' is called without the notification.

 #### Silent push

 The payload has 'content-available: 1'.

 The app can be automatically launched if the user didn't kill the app.
-Moreover, 'didReceiveRemoteNotification' is called when the push is received.
+The 'launchApp:withLaunchOptions:' is called with the notification wrapped in 'launchOptions'.
+Moreover, the 'didReceiveRemoteNotification' is also called.

+When app is running, 'didReceiveRemoteNotification' is always called upon push.

 ### Voip push